-For the past three years, this one month Trauma Anesthesia rotation has become standard in our Fellowship Program at the beginning of the first year.
+The one month Trauma Anesthesia rotation has become a standard rotation in our Fellowship Program curriculum during the first year of fellowship training.
 During this month, the fellow learns basic and advanced airway management skills under the direct supervision of a Trauma Anesthesiologist.
 Most of our fellows who have participated in this rotation have performed 50-60 intubations in this one month time frame either in the operating room or in the Trauma Resuscitation Unit.
 This rotation creates a foundation of airway management skills which the fellow can build upon during the remainder of their fellowship.

-In addition to the core clinical rotations above, numerous pulmonary medicine electives are available for the fellows, and include rotations in thoracic radiology, pulmonary physiology, pulmonary rehabilitation, pulmonary pathology, interventional bronchoscopy, thoracic surgery, sleep medicine, pulmonary hypertension, and pediatric pulmonary medicine.
-The fellows generally have two elective months in the first year, and need 2-3 in the third year to fulfill the ACGME program requirements.
+In addition to the core clinical rotations above, numerous pulmonary medicine electives are available for fellows at each of the three institutions, and include rotations in thoracic radiology, pulmonary physiology, pulmonary rehabilitation, pulmonary pathology, interventional bronchoscopy, thoracic surgery, sleep medicine, pulmonary hypertension, and pediatric pulmonary medicine.
+The fellows generally have two elective months in their first year, and are required to complete 2-3 electives in their third year to fulfill the ACGME program requirements.

 Non-Medical Critical Care

 In addition to caring for patients in standard medical intensive care units (MICUs), the ACGME requires that fellows complete three one-month rotations in non-medical critical care units.
-At the University of Maryland, we are fortunate to have the the Maryland Shock Trauma Center, which is the prototype trauma hospital in the United States.
-Critical care rotations other than the MICU include the Cardiothoracic ICU (CT-ICU), the general surgical ICU (SICU), and three critical care units at Shock Trauma (the Neuro-Trauma Unit, the Multi-Trauma Unit, and the Select Trauma Unit).
-These non-medical ICU rotations expose the fellows to a wide array of critical illnesses which are often not seen in the MICU, and provide the fellows a milieu to learn the principles of critical care within the respective disciplines.
+At the University of Maryland, we are fortunate to have the Maryland Shock Trauma Center, which is the prototype trauma hospital in the United States.
+Critical care rotations other than the MICU include the Cardiac Surgery ICU (CS-ICU), the general surgical ICU (SICU), three critical care units at Shock Trauma (the Neuro-Trauma Unit, the Multi-Trauma Unit, and the Select Trauma Unit), and the Neurosurgical ICU.
+These non-medical ICU rotations expose the fellows to a wide array of critical illnesses which are often not seen in the medical ICUs, and provide the fellows a milieu to learn the principles of critical care within the respective disciplines.